A chronology of key events:

 2005 April - A new cabinet is sworn in, led by Prime Minister Adnan Badran, after the previous government resigns amid reports of the king's unhappiness over the pace of reforms.

-2005 August - Three missiles are fired from the port of Aqaba.
-Two of them miss a US naval vessel; a third one lands in Israel.
+2005 August - Al-Qaeda fires three missiles from inside Jordan, two of which narrowly miss US naval vessels at the port of Aqaba while the third lands near Eilat airport in Israel.
 A Jordanian soldier is killed.

 2005 November - Sixty people are killed in suicide bombings at three international hotels in Amman.
 Al-Qaeda in Iraq claims responsibility.
 Most of the victims are Jordanians.
 A day of mourning is declared.